OpenBCM V1.13D (Linux)

 Inwards QSL Bureau Information

-Do you see your callsign in the list of QSL cards held by the inwards bureau?
+Do you see your callsign in the list below?
 Do you want these Cards?
-Please advise Herman either way by email so he can tidy up and remove cards that may be for Silent Keys and have been held for some time.
-Send me your QTH address so I can either mail them out (If enough Cards to make it cost effective) or deliver on an opportunity basis.
-Email to westyh(at)ozemail.com.au
+Please advise Herman either way by email so he can tidy up and remove cards that maybe for Silent Keys or are unwanted and have been held for some time.
+Send Herman your QTH address so he can either mail them out (If enough Cards to make it cost effective) or deliver on an opportunity basis.

 73 Herman VK7HW